 When the leading Frenchman Émilien Jacquelin shot away on the last shot, Ponsiluoma took the chance.

-The Swede missed only one shot in the entire race and was ice-cold in the final shootout.
+The Swede only missed one shot in the entire race and then was ice-cold in the final shootout.
 He made all the shots and gained an unassailable lead.

 “Should suit me well”